lucee/lucee-docs/docs/04.guides/04.cookbooks/27.PreCompiled-Code/page.md

 ---
 ## Precompiled Code ##

-This document explains how to pre_compiling in production server while deployed the source code.
-It avoid the compilation on production server for security reason.
-Explained with simple example
+This document explains how to pre-compile code for a production server while the source code is deployed.
+This method avoids compilation on the production server for security reasons.
+We explain this method with a simple example below:

 Example: